muesli4/table-layout/README.md

                        , rowG ["Jane", "162.2"]
                        ]
 ```
-A row group is a group of rows which form one cell.
-This means that each line of a group is not visually seperated from the other ones.
+A row group is a group of rows which are not visually separated from each other.
+Thus multiple rows form one cell.

 In addition we specify the style and an optional header.
 By default the header is not visible.
 This will yield the following result:
 ```
 ╭──────┬────────╮
 │ Jack │ 184.74 │